Information theory for hypergraph similarity: Results

 \section{Results}

 To illustrate the hypergraph similarity measures introduced above, we first examine systems with variable intra-order similarity using the ${\rm NMI}_{\rm bulk}$ and ${\rm NMI}_{\rm align}$ measures.
 We then move through the hierarchy of measures and study hypergraphs with variable cross-order similarity, showing that the ${\rm NMI}_{\rm cross}$ measure---the most expressive and flexible measure developed in our hierarchy of measures---more adequately captures such similarity than ${\rm NMI}_{\rm align}$.
-We conclude our experiments with synthetic hypergraphs by examining our mesoscale NMI variant when the underlying mesoscopic community structure of hypergraphs in perturbed.
-Finally, we apply ${\rm NMI}_{\rm cross}$ to three empirical multiplex hypergraphs representing collaboration patterns in physics, the film industry, and software development, to analyze the patterns that are revealed in these systems using our framework.
+Finally, we apply ${\rm NMI}_{\rm cross}$ to three empirical hypergraphs representing collaboration patterns in physics, the film industry, and software development, to analyze the patterns that are revealed in these systems using our framework.